jeandavidgrattepanche/SSU_DataBase_builiding/README.md

 Al_ci_in_sp_Strombidium_rassoulzadegani_AY257125 : Alveolata; Ciliophora; Intramacronucleata; Spirotrichea; and the species name and GenBank accession number
-Am_My_My_Didymium_nigripes_AF239230: Amoebozoa; Mycetozoa; Myxogastria; and the species name and GenBank accession number The script uses this code to constraint for outgroup.
-This script generates a file named constrainttree.txt
+Am_My_My_Didymium_nigripes_AF239230: Amoebozoa; Mycetozoa; Myxogastria; and the species name and GenBank accession number The script uses this code to constraint for outgroup and generates a file named constrainttree.txt

 pick_sequences_name.py allows to pick subset of sequences based on their name (e.g. $ python pick_sequences_name.py inputsequencefile Al_ci_in_sp)

 mask_gaps.py allows to remove column with missing character at x % from an alignment.
 Required: BioPython and aligned sequences file.
-I use MAFFT to do my alignments ($ MAFFT inputsequencefile > outputalignedsequencefile.fas) to run the script: $ python mask_gaps.py outputalignedsequencefile.fas x% generate a file named: outputalignedsequencefile_maskedx.fas
+I use MAFFT to do my alignments ($ MAFFT inputsequencefile > outputalignedsequencefile.fas)
+To run the script, type in terminal: '$ python3 mask_gaps.py outputalignedsequencefile.fas' then Follow the prompts The script generates a file named: outputalignedsequencefile_maskedx.fas

-These database can be use within the MiSeq pipeline (see other repository).
+These database can be use within the MiSeq pipeline (see Amplicon_MiSeq_pipeline repository).
 For this, you need to create a folder with:
 - the sequence file before alignment (inputsequencefile)
 - the alignment outputalignedsequencefile.fas
 - the masked alignment outputalignedsequencefile_maskedx.fas